srivats0603/Algos_Practice/README.md

 "length_longest_substr.py" - Given a string, find the length of the longest substring without repeating characters.

+"length_last_word.py" - Given a string, finds the length of last valid word (no-whitespaces).

 "long_common_prefix.py" - This finds the longest common prefix string amongst an array of strings.

 "median_sorted_arrays.py" - This finds the median of two sorted arrays using merge sort in O(log(m+n)).